MohamedThabt/MohamedThabt/README.md

 ## Hi there 👋, i'm Mohamed
-## cyber secuurity engineer and web develober
+## cyber secuurity engineer and web developer